arushsaxena1998/cypress-example-kitchensink/README.md

 <img height="400" src="https://user-images.githubusercontent.com/70570645/169593512-94f845b7-3bcc-40f8-a5c1-0c9ab872e3ff.png">

-## Running Your Cypress Tests Locally On LambdaTest Platform
+## Running Your Cypress Tests Locally
----

 To run your tests locally on the LambdaTest platform, you need to setup LambdaTest tunnel, and execute commands using the CLI, or [download UnderPass](https://downloads.lambdatest.com/underpass/master/UnderPass%20Setup.exe), our GUI based desktop app.
 Once you have the LambdaTest tunnel or Underpass set up and started, you can use the LambdaTest platform to run your Cypress tests locally.